roby2358/yuwakisarl/minigam/SPEC.md

 In each case, the "first" checker moves.
 From the bar, it's the "first" checker on the bar (they are really more of a count).
 From a made point it's the "top" checker.
 When a blot moves, it's just that checker.

+Pressing ESC triggers a force pass that ends the turn immediately and leaves the board exactly as it currently stands, even if legal moves are available.

 The points are numbered, so the human player moves from bar -> 1 -> 6 -> bear off.